jaredhanson/passport-webauthn/README.md

 with [Web Authentication](https://www.w3.org/TR/webauthn-2/).

 This module lets you authenticate using WebAuthn in your Node.js applications.
-By plugging into Passport, WebAuthn authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](https://github.com/senchalabs/connect#readme)-style middleware, including [Express](https://expressjs.com/).
+By plugging into Passport, WebAuthn-based sign in can be easily and unobtrusively integrated into any application or framework that supports [Connect](https://github.com/senchalabs/connect#readme)-style middleware, including [Express](https://expressjs.com/).